The Ultimate 2025 Planner - DesignerBlogs.com

 So there’s a need to find a balance between these two sides.
 Otherwise, you’ll always be in a constant argument with yourself.
 Because there are two parts of you that desire to be heard and you can’t split yourself into two.

 Being an HSP who’s still learning to embrace their high sensitivity is already hard enough.
-And if the high sensation seeker test confirmed you’re an HSS, things are about to get even harder.
+And if the high sensation seeker test confirms you’re an HSS, things are about to get even harder.

 Imagine trying to embrace being an HSP/HSS and learning to find a balance between the two.
 It’s not easy.